semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 1. Click the **Last 1 month** button.
 2. Select a time range from the drop-down box.
 The Dashboard, including all widgets, reloads to reflect data from the selected time period.

+## Filtering through findings from projects

+The Dashboard displays data from scans for **all of the organization's projects** by default.
+You can select one or a few projects to filter the dashboard widgets to only reflect scans from selected projects.
+Selecting a few projects gives you a more targeted view of those projects' security posture.

+To change the projects filter:

+1. Click the **All projects** button.
+2. Select the project(s) from the drop-down box.
+The Dashboard, including all widgets, reloads to reflect data from the selected project(s).

 ## Summarizing a project’s security posture

 ![Screenshot of dashboard projects](/img/dashboard-project.png)